gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 > [Find out if one user is a member of one group]()

+## The code

-## AccountManagement namespace
+### `AccountManagement` namespace

 The `System.DirectoryServices.AccountManagement` namespace makes this easy for us.
 Let's say we already have a `UserPrincipal` object called `user` for the user object in question.
-We can just do this:
+If we want to get just the user's immediate groups, we can just do this:

+    var groups = user.GetGroups();

+The `GetGroups()` method uses the `memberOf` attribute, so it has the limitations stated above.
+However, it also does a seperate lookup for the user's primary group, which you may or may not care about.

+There is also a separate method for authentication groups:

     var authorizationGroups = user.GetAuthorizationGroups();
-    //or
-    var groups = user.GetGroups();

-The `GetAuthorizationGroups()` method does a recursive search for only security groups, whereas `GetGroups()` only gets the security or distribution groups that the user is an immediate member of.

-That was easy, right?
-But there's a catch.
-There is a performance cost to this that you may be able to avoid.
-These methods do a few things:

-1.